Island Wines to Quench Your Curiosity All Spring and Summer

 Corsica

-This mountainous island, formed by volcanic activity, springs up from the Mediterranean like something straight out of a fantasy novel.
-Corsica’s peaks reach so high that they remain capped with snow well into summer.
+This mountainous island off the coast of France springs up from the Mediterranean like something straight out of a fantasy novel.
+Corsica’s volcanic peaks reach so high that they remain capped with snow well into summer.
 Its vibrant white beaches gaze out over turquoise waters, and the rest is covered in unrelentingly wild, fragrant greenery called the maquis that seems always on the edge of overtaking every trace of humanity, if given the chance.

-Corsica, controlled by France, has a unique language and culture owed to its long history as a trophy in a political tug-of-war.
-That struggle, combined with the devastating effects of phylloxera, very nearly resulted in the extinction of indigenous grapes on the island.
+Corsica, controlled by France, has a unique language and culture owed to its long history as a trophy in political tug-of-wars.
+Those struggles, combined with the devastating effects of phylloxera, very nearly resulted in the extinction of indigenous grapes on the island.

 Look for rosé, white, and red wines made with those native varieties.
 You’ll find examples that are complex and thought-provoking alongside bottles that just beg to be shared liberally outside next to the grill.
 A common thread can be a distinctive herbal note, which comes from the maquis.